front-end-intermediate/session-11-reactintro/readme.md

 Now we can add and delete any pirate.

-// Stop Here

 ### Persisting the Data

+I will demo this first using my db on Firebase.

 Create an account at https://firebase.google.com/

-Create a new project called firstname-lastname-pirates
+Create a new project called `<firstname>-<lastname>-pirates`

 Go to the empty database (left hand menu)